fediverse-devnet/feditest-tests-sandbox/README.md

-## Feditest-test-sandbox: a sandbox protocol to try FediTest with
+## `feditest-test-sandbox`: a sandbox protocol to try FediTest with

 This repo contains: